-- 4.3.1 The visual and audible alarms should be suitable for location on the navigation bridge. - 4.3.2 The pre-alarm, as a primary alarm, is to indicate a condition that requires prompt attention to prevent an emergency condition and the main-alarm, as an emergency alarm, is to indicate that immediate actions are to be taken to prevent danger to human life or to the ship. - 4.3.3 The visual and audible alarms should be capable of the following: - 1.
+- 3.3.3 The visual and audible alarms should be capable of the following: - 1.
 Visual indication using a light of a distinct colour, or digital display that is clearly visible in all expected light levels, which does not seriously interfere with other activities necessary for the safe operation of the ship.
 The visual indication should be capable of remaining visible until the condition activating it has returned below level of the relevant sensor.
 The visual indication should not be capable of being extinguished by the operator.
 Dimmers are to be provided to reduce the intensity of light as necessary. - 2.
 In conjunction with the visual indication for the same sensor, the system should be capable of providing audible indication and alarms in the space in which the indicator is situated.
-The audible indication should be capable of being muted by the operator. - 4.3.4 Time delays may be incorporated into the alarm system to prevent spurious alarms due to sloshing effects associated with ship motions. - 4.3.5 The system may be provided with a capability of overriding indication and alarms for the detection systems installed only in tanks and holds that have been designed for carriage of water ballast (SOLAS regulation XII/12.1).

-IR4.3.5 The water ingress alarm system is not to be capable of overriding the alarm of the spaces (e.g. dry spaces, cargo holds, etc.), that are neither designed nor intended to carry water ballast.

-- Enabling the facility to override alarms is to be customized for each specific ship prior to the commissioning tests witnessed by IRS Surveyor pursuant to certification.
-Any subsequent modifications are subject to re-certification. - A "Caution Plate", which prohibits personnel from overriding an alarm to any hold, is not considered an acceptable alternative to the above provisions. - 4.3.6 An override visual indication capability should be provided throughout deactivation of the water level detector for the hold or tank referred to in 4.3.5 above. - 4.3.7 Fault monitoring is to address faults associated with the system e.g. open circuit, short circuit, loss of power supplies, CPU failure.
+The audible indication should be capable of being muted by the operator. - 3.3.4 Time delays may be incorporated into the alarm system to prevent spurious alarms due to sloshing effects associated with ship motions. - 3.3.5 An alarm overriding device may be installed for water level detectors in cargo holds or tanks which can be used for water ballast (SOLAS regulations II-1/25-1 and XII/12.1).
+An override visual indication should be provided throughout deactivation of the water level detector for such holds or tanks.
+Where such an override capability is provided, cancellation of the override condition and reactivation of the alarm should automatically occur after the hold or tank has been de-ballasted to a level below the lowest alarm indicator level. - IR3.3.5 The water ingress alarm system is not to be capable of overriding the alarm of the spaces (e.g. dry spaces, cargo holds, etc.), that are neither designed nor intended to carry water ballast. - Enabling the facility to override alarms is to be customized for each specific ship prior to the commissioning tests witnessed by IRS Surveyor pursuant to certification.
+Any subsequent modifications are subject to re-certification. - A "Caution Plate", which prohibits personnel from overriding an alarm to any hold, is not considered an acceptable alternative to the above provisions. - 3.3.6 Requirements for malfunctions, alarms and indications should include a facility for continuous monitoring of the system which, on detecting a fault, activates a visual and audible alarm.
+The audible alarm should be capable of being muted, but the visual indication should remain active until the malfunction is cleared. - IR 3.3.6 Fault monitoring is to address faults associated with the system e.g. open circuit, short circuit, loss of power supplies, CPU failure.